Fred Blankemeijer

 Fred Blankemeijer (13 August 1926 – 8 November 2010) was a Dutch footballer who was active as a defender.
 A one-club man, he was member of Feijenoord for over 70 years.

 Club career

-A tall but skinny defender, Blankemeijer made his professional debut at Feijenoord, and played a total of 28 matches for the club between 1949 and 1953.
+Born in Rotterdam-Charlois, Blankemeijer lost his father during World War II when the latter was torpedoed by the Germans in December 1940 while working as a merchant captain.
+A tall but skinny defender, Blankemeijer made his debut at Feijenoord, and played a total of 28 matches for the club between 1949 and 1953.

 Retirement

 After his career he would serve the club for many years in many occupations.
 He was a youth coach, a scout, a board member as well as a technical director.
 He was decorated Knight of the Order of Orange-Nassau in 2004.
 In June 2010 he served Feyenoord for a total of 70 years.

 Widely regarded as a real club icon, he died of pneumonia, aged 84, on 8 November 2010.